mojtaba-eshghie/Sindi/README.md

-# Δ SInDi — Semantic Invariant Differencing for Solidity Smart Contracts
+# Δ Sindi: Semantic Invariant Differencing for Solidity Smart Contracts

-SInDi compares two Solidity boolean predicates (e.g., the guards in `require`/`assert`) and decides whether they are **equivalent**, **one is stronger**, or **unrelated**.
+Sindi compares two Solidity boolean predicates (e.g., the guards in `require`/`assert`) and decides whether they are **equivalent**, **one is stronger**, or **unrelated**.
 It’s designed to survive real-world Solidity syntax variations across versions and frameworks (e.g., OpenZeppelin patterns) by normalizing source, tokenizing, parsing to an AST, and reasoning over the structure.

 ---

-## Why SInDi?
+## Why Sindi?

 * **Contract evolution:** When you refactor or upgrade a contract (proxy patterns, library changes, Solidity version bumps), the *same* invariant often appears in a different syntactic form.
-SInDi checks whether behavior is preserved.
+Sindi checks whether behavior is preserved.
 * **Invariant denoising:** Auto-mined invariants can be redundant or weak.
-SInDi helps find equivalences and strength relationships to keep only the strongest set.
+Sindi helps find equivalences and strength relationships to keep only the strongest set.
-* **Fast iteration:** The API lets you run individual stages (rewrite → tokenize → parse → simplify → compare), so you can see what SInDi “understands” at each step.
+* **Fast iteration:** The API lets you run individual stages (rewrite → tokenize → parse → simplify → compare), so you can see what Sindi “understands” at each step.

 ---